Wiki · Person · Last reviewed July 1, 2026

 Russell's control argument is not only about off-switches.
 It is about the deeper structure of agency.
 A machine that is certain about its objective has incentives to resist interruption if interruption prevents the objective from being achieved.
 A machine that is uncertain about the objective can treat human intervention as information.

 This is why Russell's work is central to the wiki's alignment and control pages.
 His argument pushes beyond refusal policies and benchmark scores.
-It asks whether the system's decision theory makes it corrigible: willing to be corrected, stopped, redirected, and taught when its current plan conflicts with human judgment.
+It asks whether the system's decision theory, deployment wrapper, and institutional oversight make it corrigible: willing to be corrected, stopped, redirected, and taught when its current plan conflicts with human judgment.

 The unresolved problem is scale.
 Human preferences are not a clean reward function.
 They are plural, unstable, conflicted, culturally embedded, and often revealed through behavior that may itself be confused or coerced.
 Russell's approach is powerful because it identifies objective uncertainty as necessary; it remains contested because human values may not be recoverable as a single coherent target.